Skip to main content

 یستهزء

-literal: to mock; to ridicule; mockery
+literal: to mock, to ridicule; to mock, to scorn; mockery

 بمن

-literal: through whom; remain; from
+literal: through whom

 Model Translations by Shoghi Effendi